Menu

 Outdoor Advertisement

-Examples of outdoor advertising include, but are not limited to, overthe-street signage, street pole banners, bus signs, vehicle wraps/signs, sidewalk signage, billboards, trash can wraps, etc.
+Examples of outdoor advertising include, but are not limited to, over the-street signage, street pole banners, bus signs, vehicle wraps/signs, sidewalk signage, billboards, trash can wraps, etc.

 Is the message informative, clear, concise, compelling enough to engage the audience, easy to read, have visual impact, and original?